LaravelRUS/docs/homestead.md

 <a name="accessing-homestead-globally"></a>
 ### Accessing Homestead Globally

 Sometimes you may want to `vagrant up` your Homestead machine from anywhere on your filesystem.
 You can do this on Mac / Linux systems by adding a Bash function to your Bash profile.
 On Windows, you may accomplish this by adding a "batch" file to your `PATH`.
-This scripts will allow you to run any Vagrant command from anywhere on your system and will automatically point that command to your Homestead installation:
+These scripts will allow you to run any Vagrant command from anywhere on your system and will automatically point that command to your Homestead installation:

-#### Linux
+#### Mac / Linux

     function homestead() {
         ( cd ~/Homestead && vagrant $* )